If you’re a business owner who’s looking for a new property to lease, you may have come across the term “triple net lease” or “NNN lease.”

 Consistent income streams

-A triple net lease provides the investors with a constant income.
+A triple net lease provides the investors with a constant net operating income.
 Its lease structure is structured to maintain the monthly rent throughout the long term.
-A large part of the undetermined or catastrophic costs for a property is passed on to the tenants helping to prevent potential losses.
+A large part of the undetermined or catastrophic costs for a NNN lease property is passed on to the tenants helping to prevent potential losses.

 Triple Net Leases has a structure for long-term tenants occupancy in some cases.
 These are beneficial for landlords since they eliminate risks and losses of vacant property between tenants.
 This also benefits the business owner, as they are securely in that location for the entire term of the lease.